MOTHINI-1407/TaskCharge-AI-Agentic-System/README.md

 # TaskCharge AI — Agentic Automation System

+### 🚀 Google GenAI Capstone Project (2024–25)
+This project was created as part of the Google Generative AI Capstone Challenge.
+It showcases an end-to-end agentic workflow system using LLM reasoning, memory, tool calling, and automation.

 TaskCharge AI is an LLM-driven agentic system designed to automate daily tasks using reasoning, memory, retrieval, and safe tool-calling.
 This project was created for the Generative AI Challenge.